Merzasphor/MWSE/docs/source/lua/type/tes3quest/info.rst

 info
 ====================================================================================================

 `tes3iterator`_.
+Read-only.
 A collection of dialogue info associated with the quest.

 .. _`tes3iterator`: ../../../lua/type/tes3iterator.html